NtagkasAlex/Imitation-Learning-Pick-n-Place/README.md

 ## Results

+The trained policy can be seen below:

+![](picknplace/result.gif)

 The trained policy's performance is evaluated by measuring the error from the goal position over multiple attempts.
 In most cases, the error reaches 0.05, indicating successful task completion.
 However, in some instances (2 out of 15), the policy prematurely releases the object.

-![](picknplace/result.gif)

 <p float="center">
   <img src="picknplace/image copy 2.png" width="600" />